finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

         fbLoginButton.setOnClickListener(new View.OnClickListener() {
             @Override
             public void onClick(View v) {
-                //Inside a click listener or an interface function you need to specify the class object
+                //Inside a click listener or an interface function
+		//you need to specify the class object
                 // as in this case LoginActivity.this and simply passing 'this' would not work.
                 Fn.call("onFbLoginClicked", LoginActivity.this);
             }